dynamsoft-docs/capture-vision-docs-server/programming/python/api-reference/core/basic-classes/rect.md

----
+﻿---
 layout: default-layout
 title: Rect Class - Dynamsoft Core Module Python Edition API Reference
-description: Definition of Rect class in Dynamsoft Core Module Python Edition.
+description: API reference for the Rect class in Dynamsoft Core Module Python Edition, which represents a rectangle defined by its top-left point, width, and height.
 keywords: rect, python
 ---